tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 ## Basic configuration example

-TinyMCE has many other configuration options available that enable further customization and extension of the editor to match the user's requirements.
+{{site.productname}} has many other configuration options available that enable further customization and extension of the editor to match the user's requirements.

 The full list of configuration options is in the [Configuration options references]({{ site.baseurl }}/configure/) section.
 Plugins, their options, and control associations are available in the [Plugins]({{ site.baseurl }}/plugins/) section.

-The following example is a walkthrough of a basic TinyMCE configuration.
+The following example is a walkthrough of a basic {{site.productname}} configuration.

 ```html
 <!DOCTYPE html>